AnastasiaKarpenko/KotlinBasics/README.md

 - To declare a class in Kotlin we need to use keyword class adn then the name of the the class
 - Class can have properties, we need to open curly braces and declare the property
 - For class properties, we don't need to be explicit about the type of properties
-- there are no fields in Kotlin, only properties
+- there are no fields in Kotlin, only properties.
+- We have access to the "backing" field if required in custom getters/setters
 - Much like variables we can have immutable properties
 - To declare an instance of the class we need to create a new variable and instantiate it with name fo the class and braces.
 There is no new keyword
 - To access class properties we use .-notation. className.propertyName